ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The POST handler is used to replace the stored public key of this Client (identified by NODENAME) with the one specified in the request at the KDC, for the group identified by GROUPNAME.

 The handler expects a POST request with payload as specified in {{gid-post}}, with the difference that it includes only the parameters 'client_cred', 'cnonce' and 'client_cred_verify'.
-In particular, the PoP evidence included in 'client_cred_verify' is computed in the same way considered in {{gid-post}} and defined by the specific application profile (REQ13), with a newly generated N_C nonce and the previously received N_S.
+In particular, the PoP evidence included in 'client_cred_verify' is computed in the same way considered in {{gid-post}} and defined by the specific application profile (REQ14), with a newly generated N_C nonce and the previously received N_S.
 It is REQUIRED of the application profiles to define the specific formats of public keys that are acceptable to use in the group (REQ6).

-The handler verifies that the group name GROUPNAME is a subset of the 'scope' stored in the access token associated to the Client identified by NODENAME.
-The KDC also verifies that the roles the Client is granted in the group allow it to perform this operation on this resource (REQ10).
-If either verification fails, the KDC MUST respond with a 4.03 (Forbidden) error message.
+In addition to what is defined in {{kdc-if-errors}} and at the beginning of {{node-subresource}}, the handler verifies that this operation is consistent with the set of roles that the node has in the group.
+If the verification fails, the KDC MUST reply with a 4.00 (Bad Request) error response.

-The handler also verifies that the node sending the request and the node name used in the Uri-Path match.
-If that is not the case, the handler responds with a 4.03 (Forbidden) error response.

-Additionally, the handler verifies that the node is a current member of the group.
-If the verification fails, the KDC MUST respond with a 4.03 (Forbidden) error message.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
-The value of the 'error' field MUST be set to 0 ("Operation permitted only to group members").

-Also, the handler verifies that this operation is consistent with the set of roles that the node has in the group.
-If the verification fails, the KDC MUST respond with a 4.00 (Bad Request) error message.
-The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
-The value of the 'error' field MUST be set to 1 ("Request inconsistent with the current roles")
+The value of the 'error' field MUST be set to 1 ("Request inconsistent with the current roles").

-If the request is not formatted correctly (i.e., required fields non received or received with incorrect format), the handler MUST respond with a 4.00 (Bad Request) error message.
-If the request contains unknown or non-expected fields present, the handler MUST silently ignore them and continue processing.
-Application profiles MAY define optional or mandatory payload formats for specific error cases (OPT7).

-If the KDC cannot retrieve the 'kdcchallenge' associated to this Client (see {{token-post}}), the KDC MUST respond with a 4.00 Bad Request error response, which MUST also have Content-Format application/ace-groupcomm+cbor.
+If the KDC cannot retrieve the 'kdcchallenge' associated to this Client (see {{token-post}}), the KDC MUST reply with a 4.00 (Bad Request) error response, which MUST also have Content-Format application/ace-groupcomm+cbor.
 The payload of the error response is a CBOR map including a newly generated 'kdcchallenge' value.
 This is specified in the 'kdcchallenge' parameter, whose CBOR label is defined in {{params}}.
 In such a case the KDC MUST store the newly generated value as the 'kdcchallenge' value associated to this Client, possibly replacing the currently stored value.

 Otherwise, the handler checks that the public key specified in the 'client_cred' field is valid for the group identified by GROUPNAME.
 That is, the handler checks that the public key is encoded according to the format used in the group, is intended for the public key algorithm used in the group, and is aligned with the possible associated parameters used in the group.
-If that cannot be successfully verified, the handler MUST respond with a 4.00 (Bad Request) error message.
+If that cannot be successfully verified, the handler MUST reply with a 4.00 (Bad Request) error response.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
 The value of the 'error' field MUST be set to 2 ("Public key incompatible with the group configuration").

-Otherwise, the handler verifies the PoP evidence contained in the 'client_cred_verify' field of the request, by using the public key specified in the 'client_cred' field, as well as the same way considered in {{gid-post}} and defined by the specific application profile (REQ13).
-If the PoP evidence does not pass verification, the handler MUST respond with a 4.00 (Bad Request) error message.
+Otherwise, the handler verifies the PoP evidence contained in the 'client_cred_verify' field of the request, by using the public key specified in the 'client_cred' field, as well as the same way considered in {{gid-post}} and defined by the specific application profile (REQ14).
+If the PoP evidence does not pass verification, the handler MUST reply with a 4.00 (Bad Request) error response.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
 The value of the 'error' field MUST be set to 3 ("Invalid Proof-of-Possession evidence").

-If verification succeeds, the handler performs the following actions.
+If all verifications succeed, the handler performs the following actions.

 * The handler associates the public key from the 'client_cred' field of the request to the node identifier NODENAME and to the access token associated to the node identified by NODENAME.